hcapati/CustomerRelationshipManagement/readme.md

 ## Customer Relationship Management (CRM)

-I created a basic customer relationship management application used to manage a company's interaction with current and potentional customers.
+I created a basic customer relationship management application used to manage a company's interaction with current and potential customers.
 The project focused on data entry (customer profiling & lead management) as well as pipeline management (categorizing leads).

 ### Built With